article by A1 Coaching’s Aaron Buggle

-I very much favour the exercise ball for core exercises; and this exercise is very cycling-specific.
+I very much favor the exercise ball for core exercises; and this exercise is very cycling-specific.
 It not only emphasises the core, but also encompasses a hip stability and upper body component.

 Strength training works for cyclists.
-However, like everything exercise related, it needs to be done correctly, and your programme needs to be adapted for your strengths and weaknesses.
+However, like everything exercise related, it needs to be done correctly, and your program needs to be adapted for your strengths and weaknesses.